 The farewell party was named "Save the Last Dance."
-We were greeted by the Seaside Clowns who later passed out red noses , much to the amusement of young and old alike.
+We were greeted by the Seaside Clowns who later passed out red roses , much to the amusement of young and old alike.
 We enjoyed food, drinks, open rides, the Arcade and unlimited tokens at the Arcade.

 Here I am with Walt, Even though Walt told me when we walked through the gate, "ONE picture only, " I guess he didn't want to argue with his parents, Walter (Bud) and Lorraine.
 One more photo of Wally and I. My last picture of The Pavilion at dusk, Another farewell photo for the memory bin.